phpenv/phpenv/README.md

 ### Apache Setup

-phpenv support dynamic switching for Apache apxs libraries and `install` will build and install a `libphp5.so` shared library for Apache under the `versions` `libexec` folder.
+The preferred way of connecting phpenv applications is by using php-fpm after building php.
+Apache can then be configured to connect to the php-fpm instance by following instructions at the [apache wiki](https://wiki.apache.org/httpd/PHP-FPM).
+In this approach, php will run as the permissions of the invoking user, which is not necessarily as the web server.

-By calling `phpenv global` to show or change the global PHP version a link is created under `~/.phpenv/lib/libphp5.so` for the appropriate release build.
-This link can be used for Apache's `LoadModule php5_module` directive and requires Apache to restart when changed.
+Alternatively, you may still use the php5_module by configuring [php-build](https://github.com/php-build/php-build) to build the libphp5.so apache extension (directions to follow). libphp5.so can then be found by apache under the `versions` `libexec` folder.
+This file can be used for Apache's `LoadModule php5_module` directive and requires Apache to restart when changed.

 ### Neckbeard Configuration